BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 In my mind, there are two potential strategies to dismantle the myth of infinite growth: a *second Enlightenment*, which seems highly improbable, and the crafting of a more compelling myth -- that is, the *re-direction of desire*.
 We need a myth of our own, not only to resist a fascist dystopia but also to broaden the scope of conceivable possibilities.
 If the horizon holds nothing but darkness, the simple act of lighting a candle can revolutionize the world.
+But upon further reflection, I again realize that ideas alone can't alter material realities.
+Perhaps the best we can do is prepare for these inevitable changes.

 As previously stated, various unrecognized movements are already crafting vibrant visions of the future, a prospect that is truly heartening.
 Additionally, art can serve as a platform for constructing and contributing to these emerging utopian futures towards which we can strive.